marywhite/prime_peer_ajax_01-1/README.md

 Read through the Github API Developer documentation.
 Using this documentation you need to construct an Ajax application page that will display one of your Github user's names (and a link to the user's Github page), profile images and some public information you've shared on Github.

-Once you've got that working, modify the Ajax call to make a search function that will search all users and display the information detailed above.
+Once you've got that working, modify the application to be a search page that will search all users and display the information detailed above for the searched user (or display a message when the user is not found).

 *For this assignment, you are only accessing public information and should not need an API Key or to even authenticate.*